loginom/loginom-help-en-omegat/data/processors/programming/python/output-table.md

 **GetColumn(col)**

 - col: column index or name.
 It takes the value of the `int` or `str` types.
-   При установке флага *Разрешить формировать выходные столбцы из кода* возвращается значение типа `ConfigurableOutputColumnClass`, иначе — `OutputColumnClass`. Оба этих типа унаследованны от `ColumnClass`, и реализуют протокол *Sequence* (см.
-[Full API Description](./api-description.md)).
+   When selecting *Allow creating output columns in script* checkbox, the value of the `ConfigurableOutputColumnClass` type is returned, otherwise — `OutputColumnClass`.
+Both types are inherited from `ColumnClass` and they implement the *Sequence* protocol (refer to [Full API Description](./api-description.md)).

 %/spoiler%